epfl-ada/ada-2021-project-dataoverflow/README.md

-# ada-2021-project-milestone-2-dataoverflow

 # Quotations: China from a western perspective.

+---

+## Abstract

-Over the years we have observed deteriorating relations between the US and China.
+​    Over the years we have observed deteriorating relations between the US and China.
 In previous years we have seen escalating tensions as a result of the increasing trade deficit of the US with respect to China.
 More recently, the news has been dominated by the worldwide outbreak of Covid-19, for which some in the US blame China.
 It seems that often much of the opinions people hold find their origins with some public figure.
-Our research would therefore like to analyze the utterances of western public figures about China, as a reflection of the oppinions of the general public.
+Our research would therefore like to analyze the utterances of western public figures about China, as a reflection of the opinions of the general public.
 This research will therefore aim to provide an account of the changing relations as viewed from the western perspective.

 ## Research questions